nikkibudeanu/NutriQuizz/README.md

 * ## CSS
 No errors were found when passing through the official (Jigsaw) validator
 * ## JavaScript
+Some errors were found when passing through the official Jshint validator : unused variables mainly.
+However, after seeing the warnings I have edited the code.

 # Bugs
 * The end page was functionable while working on the port, however, on the published page, I would get an error that the page was not published.
 I then figured out that in the javascript file, I assigned the window location as " end.html" instead of "/NutriQuizz/end.html".
 Same with the submit username button, I assigned it to "index.html" instead of"/NutriQuizz/end.html".